Why measure soil carbon sequestration?

 The key to beginning assessing the impact of agricultural emissions is to understand the dynamic nature of both agricultural management practices and naturally occurring environmental processes.
 The carbon cycle in agriculture involves, among other pathways, the conversion of CO2 in the atmosphere to carbon in plant biomass through photosynthesis, then to animal biomass through grazing, and finally to soil carbon through the decay of plant material and animal waste.
 This, in turn, is recycled into the atmosphere by soil microbial activity, creating a balanced cycle.
 Plants can also release CO2 back to the atmosphere via respiration.

 Carbon stocks refer to the level of carbon within an area of land on the state of equilibrium within the natural carbon cycle.
 This is a dynamic state and stocks are constantly determined by various natural factors such as soil type and climate.
-Researchers at SRUC managed to simulate these effects and integrate carbon stocks, which are determined prior to any effect of land management, such as agricultural use, for Agrecalc’s new soil carbon sequestration module.
+Researchers at SRUC managed to simulate these effects and integrate carbon stocks, which are determined prior to any effect of land management, such as agricultural use.

 Interactions between agriculture and carbon stocks